- Sample Cape Town delicacies on a tour of the city center

 In the evening you'll have the option to visit Robben Island, where Nelson Mandela was imprisoned for 18 years during apartheid.
 Alternatively, stroll around the Victoria & Alfred Waterfront, where you can check out the port's many shops or take part in the booming nightlife.

-Day 5: Cape Malay Home Cooking Experience
+Day 5: Home Cooking Experience in Cape Malay

 On your last day in Cape Town, you'll visit the Cape Malay neighborhood of Bo-Kaap.
 The district was once a Muslim township during apartheid for descendants of Southeast Asian slaves brought to South Africa by Dutch colonists.
 The area developed a distinctive character with its brightly painted historical cottages and cobblestone streets, and is still the center of one of Cape Town's most vibrant communities.